VimerArthur/ryansb.com/seminars/git/sources/get_started.md

-# Getting started
+# getting started
     !bash
     $ mkdir mynewproject
     $ cd mynewproject
     $ git init
      Initialized empty Git repository in
      /home/ryansb/mynewproject/.git/
     $ vim README
     $ git status
      # Initial commit
      #
      # Untracked files:
      #   (use "git add <file>..." to include in what will
      #   be committed)
      #
      #       README
      nothing added to commit but untracked files present (use "git add" to track)
     $ git add README

 ---